rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 #### **Q: Is Rancher Desktop a desktop version of Rancher?**

+**A:** No. Rancher Desktop is not Rancher on the Desktop.

-**A:** While [Rancher](https://rancher.com/) and [Rancher Desktop](https://rancherdesktop.io/) share the _Rancher_ name, they do different things.
-Rancher Desktop is not Rancher on the Desktop.
-Rancher is a powerful solution to manage Kubernetes clusters.
-Rancher Desktop runs local Kubernetes and a container management platform.
-The two solutions complement each other.
+While [Rancher](https://rancher.com/) and [Rancher Desktop](https://rancherdesktop.io/) share the _Rancher_ name, they do different things.
+But, the two solutions do complement each other:

+Rancher is a complete software stack for managing multiple Kubernetes clusters across any infrastructure.

+Rancher Desktop provides container management and a Kubernetes instance on the desktop to support local development use cases.

 #### **Q: Is there a Kubernetes Cluster Explorer available in Rancher Desktop?**